vathanahim/Data_Pipeline_ML_Project/README.md

 - How can we efficiently extract the data for these trucks?

-- Which machine learning models can provide the best clustering technique
+- Which machine learning models can provide the best clustering technique?

 - How can we create a efficient system of data extraction and cleaning in order to feed our machine learning model?